Bureau of Alcohol, Tobacco, Firearms and Explosives: 2000–present

+In 2023, federal Judge Reed O'Connor of the Northern District of Texas vacated the Bureau's attempt to expand the definition of a firearm frame or receiver.
+Judge O'Connor ruled ATF exceeded its statutory authority in attempting to redefine these terms and implement regulations of so-called "readily convertible" or "80% receiver" kits.

 Director confirmation controversy

-In 2006, the National Rifle Association (NRA) lobbied U.S. Representative F. James Sensenbrenner to add a provision to the Patriot Act reauthorization that requires Senate confirmation of ATF director nominees.
+In 2006, the National Rifle Association (NRA) lobbied U.S. representative F. James Sensenbrenner to add a provision to the Patriot Act reauthorization that requires Senate confirmation of ATF director nominees.
 (Prior to that, ATF directors were simply appointed by the administration.)
 After that, the NRA lobbied against and effectively blocked all but one presidential nominee until 2022.

-In 2007, President George W. Bush nominated Mike Sullivan for the position, a U.S. Attorney from Boston with a good reputation, but Republican Sens.
-Larry Craig and Michael D. Crapo, both from Idaho, blocked his confirmation after complaints from an Idaho firearms dealer.
-In 2010, President Barack Obama nominated Andrew L. Traver, head of the ATF's Denver division, to fill the top spot, but the Senate never held his confirmation hearings.
+In 2007, President George W. Bush nominated Mike Sullivan for the position, a U.S. attorney from Boston with a good reputation, but Republican senators Larry Craig and Michael D. Crapo, both from Idaho, blocked his confirmation after complaints from an Idaho firearms dealer.
+In 2010, President Barack Obama nominated Andrew L. Traver, head of ATF's Denver Field Division, to fill the top spot, but the Senate never held his confirmation hearings.
 The NRA strongly opposed Traver's nomination.

 Subsequent failed nominations included Fraternal Order of Police president Chuck Canterbury (nominated by Donald Trump) and former ATF agent David Chipman (nominated by Joe Biden).

 B. Todd Jones was nominated by President Barack Obama and confirmed by the Senate as permanent ATF director on July 31, 2013, serving until March 31, 2015.
 Jones was the only successful Senate-approved appointment until the Senate confirmed Steve Dettelbach in July 2022.
 Dettelbach's confirmation required a procedural maneuver to advance his nomination out of Senate Judiciary committee.
 It passed the evenly-divided Senate due to two Republicans voting with the Democrats to confirm.

 Violent crime

 Since 2001, ATF agents have recommended over 10,000 felons every year for federal prosecution for firearms possession through the Project Safe Neighborhoods framework.
 In PSN's first year, 2001–2002, over 7,700 of these cases resulted in convictions with an average sentence of over five years per defendant.
 This number had risen to over 12,000 prosecutions in FY 2007.
 The annual FBI Uniform Crime Report (UCR) demonstrated that from 2001 to 2010, the reduction of violent crime offenses in United States districts with dedicated Project Safe Neighborhood Agents and United States Attorneys far outperformed the national average.
 An outgrowth of the Project Safe Neighborhoods framework was the creation of Violent Crime Impact Teams which worked proactively to identify, disrupt, arrest and prosecute the most violent criminals through innovative technology, analytical investigative resources and an integrated federal, state and local law enforcement strategy.

 Generally, about 90% of the cases referred by ATF for prosecution each year are for firearms, violent crime, and narcotics offenses.
 Through the first half of 2011, ATF (with fewer than 2,000 active Special Agents) had recommended 5,203 cases for prosecution.
-This yields an average of 5.0 cases per agent per year.
-For comparison, the FBI (with slightly more than 13,000 active Special Agents) had recommended 8,819 cases for prosecution, for an average of 1.2 cases per agent per year.